hoangduytran/blender-manual/manual/editors/file_browser.rst

 Main Region
 -----------

-The main region of the File Browser acts similar to the file browser built into you operating system.
-The region contains an array of files, folders, or internal blend-file data in a grid or list of items.
+The main region lists files, folders, or blend-file contents.
-`Navigating`_, `selecting`_, and `editing`_ of these items works just as it would in your operating system's file browser.

-Hovering over items will show a tooltip with extra information about the file.
+Hovering over an item will show a tooltip with extra information.

 .. _file_browser-previews: